-- Rationale for prioritization - This area contains migratory deer from the Loyalton-Truckee Deer Herd in the premium hunt zone X7b (an estimated 1,500 animals).
+This area contains migratory deer from the Loyalton-Truckee Deer Herd in the premium hunt zone X7b (an estimated 1,500 animals).
 Summer range is very limited and highly developed leaving small pockets of intact habitat.
 Migration is short but is constricted by the Truckee River, the railroad tracks and Interstate 80 through the Truckee River Canyon.
 Deer have extreme financial and ecological value in this area.
-In addition to deer, this area contains bear, mountain lion, occasional gray wolf and a variety of other wildlife. - Spatial location - This area is a smaller stretch along Interstate 80 from Donner Summit in CA to Verdi, NV. - ➢ Habitat types (Fig. 7) - Habitat varies as you move west to east but includes coniferous forest with closed canopy, bitterbrush and shrub communities, riparian habitat, and pockets of aspen. - Important stopover areas within the corridor - Stopovers are not prevalent in this short migration.
-Deer move quickly between summer and winter range but tend to stay on summer range later in the year until snow and temperature pushes them out, sometimes in December. - Landownership (Fig. 8) - Much of this area is privately owned with the Tahoe National Forest and CDFW comprising the majority of the public land. - ➤ Land uses - Livestock grazing, human development, and recreation are the predominant uses. - ➢ Risks/Threats - Immediate Threats - Development has been somewhat limited with CEQA but does continue, especially around already impacted ski resorts, and the town of Truckee. - Fragmentation by development, the interstate, railroad, river, and recreation is prevalent throughout the area. - Direct vehicle mortality on the interstate and roads throughout developed areas along with high predator concentrations are additive mortalities to the deer herd. - Long-term Threats - Most of the deer in this zone are migratory and winter in the lower elevations on the Nevada side.
+In addition to deer, this area contains bear, mountain lion, occasional gray wolf and a variety of other wildlife.

+This area is found adjacent to and around Interstate 80 from Donner Summit in CA to Verdi, NV.
+Habitats vary as you move west to east but include coniferous forest with closed canopy, bitterbrush and shrub communities, riparian habitat, and pockets of aspen.
+Stopovers are not prevalent in this short migration.
+Deer move quickly between summer and winter range but tend to stay on summer range later in the year until snow and temperature pushes them out, sometimes in December.

+Much of this area is privately owned with the Tahoe National Forest and CDFW comprising the majority of the public land.
+Livestock grazing, human development, and recreation are the predominant land uses.

+Development has been somewhat limited by CEQA but does continue, especially around already impacted ski resorts, and the town of Truckee.
+Fragmentation by development, the interstate, and railroad limit traditional deer movements.
+The river and recreation make for additional challenges in managing landscape permeability.

+Moving around barriers to reach desired habitat is energetically taxing.
+Fecundity and fawn survival could be an issue if connectivity is not restored or maintained.

+Interstate 80 is one of several highways, but the most significant that bisects the Sierra Nevada mountain range.
+Major crossing features to connect habitat on either side are absent but needed and could open the movement ability by many species, including sensitive meso-carnivores.

+Direct vehicle mortality on the interstate and roads throughout developed areas along with high predator concentrations are additive mortalities to the deer herd.

+- State Action: Identify site-specific crossing locations, movement routes, and stopover areas within the focus area. - Collaborative Action: Incorporate movement data into planning documents and efforts to facilitate conservation of migration pathways and landscape permeability.

+Most of the deer in this zone are migratory and winter in the lower elevations on the Nevada side.
 Summer range habitat is limited, and weather conditions such as persistent drought has caused shifts in migration strategy, concentrating deer year-round on limited summer range.
 This could change the herd dynamics drastically.

+• State /Collaborative Action: Fully analyze existing legacy data, including data available from NDOW, using new BBMM methods to establish baseline migration activities.
+Develop ongoing monitoring activities to monitor potential shifts in migration strategies and adapt management as needed.

+Conversion of habitat to inhospitable cheatgrass or other non-native vegetation communities.

+• Collaborative Action: Manage invasive weed species by identifying areas of outbreak and undertaking vegetation restoration projects that provide more desirable forage species for mule deer.